Introwerks/Introwerks/README.md

 # Processing
-Processing scripts for image manipulation.
+Processing scripts for image manipulation and glitch art.

-Previews for such scripts can be found [here](https://www.facebook.com/introwerks).
+More of my work can be found [here](https://www.facebook.com/introwerks).

 Scripts:

+* **Color Crusher** - Crushes the color of an image.

-* **Grid1_0** - Pixel pushing on multiple directions based on brightness.
-Reads and exports multiple formats including .gif.
-Also includes an interface for easier manipulation.
+* **Grid1_0** - Pixel pushing on multiple directions based on brightness and oscillates gif frame rate.
+Supports multiple formats.
+Includes an interface for easier manipulation.
+Exports animated gifs.

+* **Vmap** - Vertex/Voxel mapping.